mose/zabbix-ruby-client/README.md

 Check the [Changelog](CHANGELOG.md) for recent changes, code is still under huge development and is likely to move a lot until version 0.1.

+## Why ?

-## Why use zabbix-sender rather than zabbix-agent
+Yes why use zabbix ruby client with zabbix-sender rather than zabbix-agent ?

 There are various reasons for that.
 But the purpose of this tool ultimately is to fulfill the functions of the zabbix-sender, reducing the requirement of installation to only the zabbix ruby client.

 There are compromises that make this use of the sender with zabbix ruby client pertinent: